FMU export#

 Generate the FMI 2.0 XML and C file according to SCADE generated code.

-• kind: FMI kind (‘ME’ for Model Exchange, ‘CS’ for Co-Simulation).
+The FMI kind (‘ME’ for Model Exchange, ‘CS’ for Co-Simulation).

-• outdir: directory where the files are generated.
+The output directory where the files are generated.

 build(with_sources: bool = False, args: dict | None = None) None#